 The shar-pei is an ancient, unique, and once very rare dog breed developed in China.
 It is known for its wrinkled skin, blue-black tongues, and bristle-like coat, all of which makes it stand out from the crowd.
 The breed isn't best for novice owners, though.
 This very intelligent dog is independent, aloof, and guarded with strangers.
 The breed can also be prone to several health conditions.
 But the shar-pei can also be a fiercely loyal and protective family companion who loves to snuggle.

 HEIGHT: 18 to 20 inches (to the withers)

 WEIGHT: 45 to 60 pounds

-COAT AND COLOR: Short, bristle coat.
-Various solid color shades including black, chocolate, blue and cream.
-While they do come in mixed coat colors too, these are not recognized as breed standard.
+COAT COLOR: Various solid color shades include black, chocolate, blue, and cream; mixed coat colors are not accepted as a breed standard

 Characteristics of the Shar-Pei